hase3b/KNN-Pipeline/README.md

 # KNN-Pipeline
 This repository contains an implementation of a comprehensive machine-learning pipeline tailored for classification tasks.
 The pipeline encompasses various stages including data collection, cleaning, transformation, exploratory data analysis (EDA), feature engineering, dimensionality reduction, manual data splitting, cross-validation, model selection, training, and evaluation.

-This repository contains Python scripts for the pipeline's support and master functions along with the pipeline's execution on the following 5 datasets.
+This repository contains a Jupyter Notebook for the pipeline's support and master functions along with the pipeline's execution on the following 5 datasets.
 Compiled results are included in this repository, and posted separately.

 # Datasets
 ### Dataset - 1<br />